jgarnet/schema-parser/README.md

 - java
 - typescript

-`generate` takes an optional root class option which will be used to name the root model:
+`generate` takes an optional root model name which will be used to name the root model:

 ```shell
 yarn generate java MyClass